reyk/relayd/README-sslmitm.md

 relayd SSL Inspection ("SSL-MITM")
 ==================================

-This branch includes experimental support for SSL inspection, an SSL Man-In-The-Middle attack.  relayd will intercept SSL connections and update the server SSL certificates on the fly by using a local RSA key signing them with a local CA.  The clients will accept the forged server certificate if they trust the local CA.  This is typically done by either installing the local CA cert in the clients CA chain (eg. the accepted CA certificates of the browser), or by using a CA certificate that was signed by a root CA that is already accepted by the client.
+relayd supports SSL inspection, an SSL Man-In-The-Middle attack. relayd will intercept SSL connections and update the server SSL certificates on the fly by using a local RSA key signing them with a local CA.  The clients will accept the forged server certificate if they trust the local CA.  This is typically done by either installing the local CA cert in the clients CA chain (eg.  the accepted CA certificates of the browser), or by using a CA certificate that was signed by a root CA that is already accepted by the client.
 The latter is typically only possible for governmental authorities.

 Configuration
 -------------